 If you have landed here you are one of two people: either you are looking to buy a Sony A7 (and you totally should) or you are already a happy owner and you are shopping for a new lens or accessory.
 If either of those resonate with you, then welcome to the Mirrorless Sony camera club!

 Personally, I love photography and everything about it.
-I love capturing important and meaningful moments, creating stunning and fascinating images, and most importantly I love all the gear!
-Gadget heads beware!
+I love capturing important and meaningful moments, creating stunning and fascinating images, and I love all the gear.
+Gadget lovers beware.
 Photography can quickly become another expensive hobby.
 There is always that urge to get just one more lens, upgrade your tripod, or invest in lighting, software, and cases.
 All I have to say to that is... totally worth it.

 - The amazing images it captures